What is context switching?

 Automated testing reduces the number of catastrophic changes that get merged into production.
 Furthermore, testing in production-like environments avoids surprises when changes are finally pushed.

 If issues arise in production environments causing downtime or loss of service to customers, telemetry and version control provide fast ways to shorten time spent firefighting.
 Ample telemetry in production helps teams quickly identify and root cause issues, while version control enables fast rollbacks.
-Feature flag tools, like Optimizely, also make it easier for teams to turn off problematic features.
+Feature flag tools, like Optimizely, also make it easier for teams to turn off problematic features without needing to do complex rollbacks or hasty forward fixes.

 Improve tooling and automation